 Outstanding Texas Tax Lawyer

-The Texas Tax Section Congratulates the 2024 Outstanding Texas Tax Lawyer Abbey Benjamin Garber
+The Texas Tax Section Congratulates the 2026 Outstanding Texas Tax Lawyer Audrey M. Morris

-The Texas Tax Section has selected Abbey Benjamin Garber, Partner at the Dallas office of Holland & Knight LLP, as the 2024 Outstanding Texas Tax Lawyer.
+The Texas Tax Section has selected Audrey Morris, Deputy Chief Counsel in the IRS Office of Chief Counsel, as the Outstanding Texas Tax Lawyer for 2026.

 Past Outstanding Texas Tax Lawyer Honorees